vibbits/introduction-github/tutorials/8_branches/tutorial.md

-The original repository, called the *master* branch, has a green commit is indicating the moment the new branch was cerated (left image).
+In the image you can see that the original repository, called *master* branch, has a green commit is indicating the moment the new branch was cerated (left image).
 You can name you new branch as you wish (e.g. *new-feature*), but be mindful so you can remember what was being developed in that branch.

-In the following image (on hte right), after some work has been done in both branchs, the green commit is now pointing to the moment these two were merged.
-In this example. at the moment the new branch is created, both *master* and *new* branchs share 5 commits in its history (`git log`).
+In the following image (on the right), after some work has been done in both branchs, the green commit is now pointing to the moment these two were merged.
+In this example. at the moment the new branch is created, both *master* and *new* branchs share 5 commits in its history [ `git log` ].
 From that point on, until they are merged again, they evolve completly independet from each other.

 ## Branching